 All students taking this course are expected to have read and understand university policies regarding Plagiarism.
 To read definitions regarding Plagiarism go to https://libguides.wku.edu/c.php?g=904979&p=6514298 Student work may be checked using plagiarism software.
 The penalty for plagiarism may be a zero for the assignment or an "F" in the course.
-This applies to all tests, quizzes and assignments including discussion board and journal entry posts.
+This applies to all tests, quizzes and assignments including discussion board posts and short answers in quizzes.